pyfar/sofar/docs/examples.rst

     sofa.Data_IR = [1, 1]
     sofa.SourcePosition = [90, 0, 1.5]

-Now, the SOFA dictionary contains one HRIR - which is ``1`` for the left ear and ``1`` for the right ear - for a source at ``0`` degree azimuth, ``90`` degree elevation and a radius of ``1.5`` meter.
+Now, the SOFA dictionary contains a single HRIR - which is ``1`` for the left ear and ``1`` for the right ear - for a source at ``0`` degree azimuth, ``90`` degree elevation and a radius of ``1.5`` meter.
 Note that you just entered a list for `Data_IR` although it has to be a three-dimensional double variable.
-Don't worry about this, sofar will convert this for you in the next step.
+Don't worry about this, sofar will convert this for when writing the data to disk.

 You should now fill all mandatory entries of the SOFA dictionary if you were for real.
 For this is example we'll cut it here for the sake of brevity.
-Let us, however, delete an optional entry
+Let us, however, delete an optional entry that we do not need at this point

 .. code-block:: python

     delattr(sofa, "SourceUp")

-In some cases you might want to add a custom data - although third party applications most likely won't make use of non-standardized data.
+In some cases you might want to add custom data - although third party applications most likely won't make use of non-standardized data.
 Try this to add a Temperature value and unit